SuperDARN/rst/docs/dev/issues.md

 # Issues

-Issues on GitHub are a convenient way to notify DAWG members and other people about the problem/update at hand.
-Issue are not just for bug reporting, other options are:
+GitHub Issues are a convenient way to communicate with RST developers about future changes to the RST.
+Issue are not just for bug reporting.
+They can also be used to:

-- New Feature announcement
-- Deprecation of code announcement
-- Discussion on something in RST
+- Notify others that a new feature is being planned
-- Question regarding installation or general use of RST
+- Ask for help or advice on using/installing RST

-In RST, these above categories of issue are templated to help anyone fill in the correct information to get insightful help.
+- Initiate open discussions about an RST-related topic

+When opening a new issue on the RST Github page, you will be prompted to use a template to describe your issue.
+These templates are designed to help you provide enough detail for other developers to respond.

 ## Other Working Group Issues

-Before getting started please ensure this issue pertains to RST.
-Here are other working groups in SuperDARN that may be better at answering your issue:

-- [DDWG](https://github.com/SuperDARN/DDWG): Data Distribution Working Group, focuses on checking and distributing files.
-If you think your file is corrupt, or incorrect content wise starting at RAWACF level, then this file may need to be block listed.
-Create an issue there.
-- [DSWG](https://github.com/SuperDARN/dswg): Data Standard Working Group, focuses on standards and standard formats in SuperDARN community.
-If you are:
-    - purposing a new format
-    - change to a format
-    - questioning a standard
-    - wondering about metadata - hardware files
-  Then create an new issue there.
-- [SWG](https://github.com/SuperDARN/schedules): Scheduling Working Group, focuses on scheduling discretionary monthly times and documenting control program IDs.
-If you are wondering about control program IDs or schedule, then create an issue there.
-- [DAWG](https://github.com/SuperDARN/dawg): Data Analysis Working Group, focuses on processing and analysis tools from FITACF and higher data products.
-If you have a question for general DAWG operations, new software support, or charter and general guidelines, then create an issue there.

-## Getting Started
+Please only open issues related to the RST.
+Questions on the following topics should be directed elsewhere:

+- Corrupt or missing RAWACF files: [Data Distribution Working Group (DDWG)](https://github.com/SuperDARN/DDWG)
+- Radar data formats, hardware files and other metadata: [Data Standards Working Group (DSWG)](https://github.com/superdarn/dswg-published-docs)
+- Radar control programs and operating schedules: [Scheduling Working Group (SWG)](http://superdarn.thayer.dartmouth.edu/wg-scd.html)
+- General questions for the Data Analysis Working Group (DAWG) that are not specifically about the RST: open an issue on the [internal DAWG Github repo](https://github.com/SuperDARN/dawg) (requires access rights) or email the [DAWG mailing list](mailto:darn-dawg@isee.nagoya-u.ac.jp)

+## Submit an Issue

-To make an issue go to the [RST repository](https://github.com/SuperDARN/rst)
+To open a new issue, follow these steps from the [RST repository](https://github.com/SuperDARN/rst)

-1. Go to [issues page](https://github.com/SuperDARN/rst/issues) top left side.
+1. Click the [issues tab](https://github.com/SuperDARN/rst/issues) on the top left side of the page
-2. Then look at the currently open issues to see if you issue is already open.
-Also, you can use the search bar at the top of the list to find similar issues.
+2. Check whether there is already an open issue on your topic.
+You can use the search bar to find similar issues.
-3. If the issue is not create then click on [New issue](https://github.com/SuperDARN/rst/issues/new/choose) button top right
+3. If there are no similar issues, click the [New issue](https://github.com/SuperDARN/rst/issues/new/choose) button (top right)
-4. Select one of the appropriate issue templates or select *open a blank issue* at the bottom of the page if non of the template are appropriate for issue.
+4. Choose an issue template, or select *open a blank issue* at the bottom of the page if none of the templates seem appropriate
-5. Fill out the template  information to provide enough information for insightful help from others.
-If you are using a blank issue please provide an appropriate:
+5. Fill out the template information, and add a descriptive title
-    - descriptive title
-    - Scope: what is this issue focused on
-    - provide extra information like: code, expect output, computer specs, questions, and/or concerns.
-* Fill out the side bar information for better awareness on the issue:
+6. Fill out the side bar information:
-    - Assignees: this informs anyone the person(s) taking on dealing with the issue.
-This will inform other to not work on the issue.
-    - Lables: categorizes issues for certain members with specific expertise can help you.
+    - Assignees: Assign yourself to the issue if you are planning to work on it yourself.
+Leave blank if you are not planning to work on it.
+    - Labels: these are used to categorize and filter issues (examples below).
 You can have multiple labels.
-    - Projects: organizes issues into tasks for given projects, see [projects](projects.md)
-    - Milestone: indicates what release this issue should be solved by.
-Please do not fill out.
-Leaders, Chairs, or senior developers can fill this out by understanding the importance and timeline for this issue.
+    - Projects: Indicate if this issue is part of a [project](projects.md)
+    - Milestone: Please leave this blank.
+The DAWG chairs will fill in this information later when a timeline emerges (e.g. working towards a new release)
-    - Linked Pull Request: this links pull requests to your issues to inform users the issue has been resolved in a pull request.
-This should be filled out when a pull requests is created, see [pull requests](pull_request.md)
+    - Linked Pull Request: Leave this blank for now.
+This can be filled out when a pull request that solves this issue is created (see [pull requests](pull_request.md))
-* Click *Submit new issue*, this will send an email to anyone who is subscribed to the repository.
-Depending on your notification settings for GitHub you should receive an email on the issue and the on going conversation.
-If not look into your settings as a user to see what you are subscribed to and notification settings.
+* Click *Submit new issue*.
+At this point, everyone who is subscribed to the RST repository will receieve an email.
+Depending on your notification settings, you may receive emails when others comment on the issue.
+Check your user settings to subscribe or unsubscripe to email notifications.

 ## Following The Issue

-It is important you follow the on going conversation of the issue if DAWG members need more information.
+Please follow the ongoing conversation about your issue, especially if other developers request more information.
-If you do not respond for a while, the issue will go **stale** leading to a potential closure of your issue.
-However, DAWG tries to keep issues open and contact users on their issues if they have gone stale.
+If you do not respond for a while, the issue will go **stale** and may be closed.
+DAWG tries to keep issues open and contact users if their issues have gone stale.

-Please remember, DAWG members are trying to get all the information from you, so respect that may need a lot more information then you provided so you may need to follow up frequently.
-Please also remember, DAWG members live in various parts around the world and may have other responsibilities so be patient on getting a response.
+Please keep in mind that DAWG members have priorities other than the RST, and they live in many different time zones, so be patient while waiting for a response.
+If nobody has responded in 1-2 weeks, it's fine to ask again.
-As a rule of thumb if a week has passed with no response and you need one sooner than later, please send out an ask in the conversation if someone can look at the issue.
-This will prevent the issue going **stale** and a small request on help will notify everyone again.
-Don't be afraid to do this.

-Likewise DAWG members may notify you to get a response so please be diligent in following up.
+## Closing Issues

+Issues should be closed when:

+- A pull request that addresses the issue is merged
+- The original question raised in an issue has been answered

+If new issues emerge during a discussion, open a new issue and discuss it there.
+This is to avoid scope creep.

 ## Stale Issues

-If an issue goes stale (no progress for over 3 months) then a DAWG member should follow the following guidelines:
+If an issue goes stale (no progress for over 3 months), the DAWG may follow this procedure:

-1. Ask for other input or status of the issue in the conversation
+1. Ask about the issue's status in the conversation
-2. Contact the user via email
+2. Email the user who opened the issue
-3. Request if we should discuss it in the next DAWG meeting (add label *telecon*) or placed in a project to be re-opened later?
+3. Request that we discuss the issue in the next DAWG meeting (add label *telecon*), or place it in a project to be re-opened later
 * Label the issue **stale** until progress can be made on it again
-* Request to close it if non of the above steps warrant any response or information to keep it open
+* Request to close the issue if none of the above steps elicit any information to keep it open
-* Leaders and Chairs of the software package/DAWG can approve or close **stale** issues
+* DAWG chairs can close **stale** issues

 ## Assignees

-Assignees section of an issue is useful to ensure someone is looking into the issue and taking the responsibility for it.
-This avoids multiple people addressing the same issue.
-If someone has assigned themselves to the issue; However, minimal progress has been made, please contact them on this and request to change the assignee if you want to take it on for faster progress.
+The Assignees section is used to indicate who (if anyone) is actively working on each issue.
+This helps to avoid duplicated work, and to identify issues that nobody is currently working on (if you are looking for something to do!)
+If you would like to offer assistance on an issue that someone else is assigned to, please ask them first.
+If you agree to take over the issue from them, assign yourself to it.

 ## Labels